 5. Can we use analytics to improve the process and data quality and value?

-A multidomain solution with an embedded analytics platform (EAP) allows users to connect and blend different types of data together, without complicated, separately managed BI or putting additional pressure on already stretched analytics teams.
-EAP can help identify unique, valuable insights and make better, faster and more confident decisions to feed overall business and brand innovation.
+A multidomain master data management solution with an embedded analytics platform allows users to connect and blend different types of data together, without complicated, separately managed BI or putting additional pressure on already stretched analytics teams.
+An embedded analytics platform can help identify unique, valuable insights and make better, faster and more confident decisions to feed overall business and brand innovation.

-Making sure the solution you choose is optimized to meet your specific challenges and needs – and that the company behind is deep in CPG is essential.
+Making sure the master data management solution you choose is optimized to meet your specific challenges and needs – and that the company behind is deep in CPG is essential.
 To find out more about Stibo Systems and how we can help build a trusted data foundation for success, visit stibosystems.com/cpg.